 Social Justice and Systems Repair: Transforming and Sustaining Health Systems to Address Disabilities through Cultural Accountability and Integrative Care

 Wednesday, October 11, 2017Health and Wellbeing As a nation of increasing cultural diversity, we continue in a period of dynamic health and mental health care transformation.
 The growth of cultural, ethnic, racial and linguistic (CERL) communities invigorates service systems to integrate culturally recognized practices into health services including behavioral, mental health treatment.
 Mental health disabilities have now become increasingly recognized.

-Tuesday, October 10, 2017Living Well For a number of reasons, individuals experiencing developmental disabilities, mental illness and substance use disorders often have more contact with the criminal justice system than the general population.
+Tuesday, October 10, 2017Health and Wellbeing For a number of reasons, individuals experiencing developmental disabilities, mental illness and substance use disorders often have more contact with the criminal justice system than the general population.
 Thus, the better prepared officers and staff are to respond effectively and appropriately, the more likely the interaction will be positive.

 The Power of Art, the Power of Us